boots-edu/textbook/source/original/week13_2.md

 * What are our stop conditions:
   * if \(target===undefined\)
-    * We didn’t find it
+    * We didn't find it
   * if \(target === tree\.value\)
     * We found it